rodrigorgs/fsgen/README.md

 It will create model, widgets, controllers, and repositories for the Book entity, under `lib/book`.

 Finally, configure Google Sign In.
-Access <https://console.cloud.google.com/>, choose a project, and create a new OAuth 2.0 client ID.
+Access <https://console.cloud.google.com/>, choose your project (or create a new one), and create a new OAuth 2.0 client ID.
 Choose Web application, and add `http://localhost:7357` as an authorized JavaScript origin (replace `7357` by the port your application runs on).
 Copy the client ID.

+Also, enable People API in the Google Cloud Console.

 Edit `web/index.html`, adding the following tag inside `<head>`: